jadeyqwu/CIS-9650-Group-1/README.md

 Team members: Alexandra Chan, Lei Gao, Qian Li, Kiran Syed, Weiqian Wu, Yuqing Wu

 ## Project Ideas:
 Assume our clients have a lot of money and would like to do some investments in real estate.
-They are seeking recommendations about the houses with different characteristics.
+They are seeking recommendations about the condos/houses with different characteristics.
-Assume our clients purchase the condo/house, explore the NOI and recommend if they should rent the condo/house.
-(Dataset II: Income information for condominiums or cooperatives.)

 ## Questions we solved:
 - What are the factors that affect the most on the selling price?